 Healthcare is a concern for everyone.
-With the continually changing industry, it’s important to acknowledge the different problems that arise in different parts of the country.
-Rural and urban communities face different medical issues due in part to their location but also to their population numbers.
+With the continually changing industry, it’s important to acknowledge the different problems in different parts of the country.
+Rural and urban communities face different medical issues due to their location and their population numbers.

 According to Medical News Today, geographical location affects the health of those living in it.
-This is partially due to the environmental differences that come from rural versus urban environments but also to the access to medical care.
-Below are the benefits and challenges of both rural and urban healthcare, as well as a combination of factors both communities face together.
+This is partially due to the environmental differences that come from rural versus urban environments and access to medical care.
+Below are the benefits and challenges of both rural and urban healthcare and a combination of factors both communities face together.

 Rural Medical Industries